orbitalindex/awesome-space/README.md

 ### Launches

-* [Launch Library](https://launchlibrary.net/docs/1.4/api.html) - A free to use API for a repository of rocket launch information that application developers can use.
+* [Launch Library 2](https://thespacedevs.com/llapi) - A free to use API with rocket launches, astronauts, events, etc. that application developers can use.
+It is the successor of the original Launch Library and Space Launch Now APIs.
+As it is maintained by [The Space Devs](https://thespacedevs.com/), news and support are provided on their [Discord server](https://discord.gg/wxEGcWXbsD).
-* [Space Launch Now API](https://spacelaunchnow.me/api/3.3.0/) - Retrieve current information on launches, spacecraft, and more.
 * [Space Launch Report](https://www.spacelaunchreport.com/) - Website listing launchers and their specs as well as launch reports dating back decades
 * [Unofficial SpaceX REST API](https://docs.spacexdata.com/) - Open Source REST API for rocket, core, capsule, pad, and launch data
+* [Launch Dashboard API](https://github.com/shahar603/Launch-Dashboard-API) -  Open Source REST API for rocket launch telemetry

 ### Solar System Data